IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 ![](_attachments/part3_figure1.png)

-Execute the following instructions via your SSH console, either one at a time or all as a single statement, to create the directory structure needed for the Roles.
+Execute the following instructions via your SSH console, line by line, to create the directory structure needed for the Roles.
 !!! warning "NAVIGATE TO THE CORRECT DIRECTORY *FIRST*"
     Make sure you are sitting in the */ansiblewas* directory before creating the following subdirectories!
+    ```cd $HOME/ansiblewas```

 ```
 mkdir -p roles/aix/tasks